clojure/clojure/clojure.markdown

 Rich Hickey

 ---
 This documentation is continually being updated to reflect the current and new features of Clojure.
+Check back frequently for additions and corrections.

 ###[Setup](#setup)
 ###[Quick Start](#quickstart)